Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3425-restore-to-a-google-cloud-instance-image-or-disk/34251-restore-to-a-google-cloud-instance.md

-## 3.4.2.5.1 - Restore to a Google Cloud Instance
+## Restore to Google Cloud Instance

 This wizard page enables you to restore a disk image to a [Google Cloud instance](https://cloud.google.com/compute/docs/instances/).